MS-CC Student Internship in Climate Science

 Inaugural 2024 MS-CC Climate Science Research Symposium

-In the final week of the climate science internship, students will have the opportunity to showcase their research at the University of Maryland Eastern Shore in the Carver Hall auditorium located at Academic Ovl, Princess Anne, MD 21853.
-The showcase will provide a platform for student interns to present their research projects and share their experiences.
+In the final week of the climate science internship, students showcased their research at the University of Maryland Eastern Shore in the Carver Hall auditorium located at Academic Ovl, Princess Anne, MD 21853.
+The showcase provided a platform for student interns to present their research projects and share their experiences.
 Please see the agenda below for more information.

 Group of professionals taking a group photo.